NAG Logo

 Notes on Calling the NAG routines from R

 • The NAG DLL is compiled using the stdcall calling convention, where as R uses cdecl.
-Therefore all NAG routines require a wrapper written in Fortran (or C) to be able to call them from R. The Fortran (or C) wrapper must be compiled into a DLL that uses the cdecl calling convention.
-These wrapper functions can then be called from R. Details on creating a DLL is compiler specific, an example of how this is done for the Compaq Visual Fortran compiler can be seen below.
+Therefore all NAG routines require a wrapper written in Fortran to be able to call them from R. The Fortran wrapper must be compiled into a DLL that uses the cdecl calling convention.
+These wrapper functions can then be called from R. Details on creating a DLL is compiler specific, an example of how this is done for the Compaq Visual Fortran compiler can be seen at the foot of the page.

 For more information on DLL calling conventions and details on using R with a variety of compilers see http://www.stats.uwo.ca/faculty/murdoch/software/compilingDLLs